angel-of-desk/ubuntu-cuda/README.md

 - Minimal Installation

-Continue, and when prompted, select:
+Continue.
+When prompted, select:

-Erase disk and install
+- Erase disk and install

 **NOTE:**  This guide assumes you are setting up a Linux-only Lenovo Legion.
 It is very likley after rebooting, the display driver will have issues, and the screen will not display correctly.
 Try these steps to get a working GUI: